jangboolee/personal-website/personal/content/posts/review/aero-jet-first-impressions/index.md

 ![Heimplanet](heimplanet.jpg)

-The Heimplanet Transit lineup of products has served me well on my many one-bag trips, however I will be switching to Gossamer Gear's Travel Collection the following reasons:
+The Heimplanet Transit lineup of products has served me well on my many one-bag trips, but I will be switching to Gossamer Gear's Travel Collection the following reasons:

 * It's much lighter, with the Aero Jet weighing at 1.13kg and the Heimplanet Transit 34L at 1.63kg
 * The comfort of Gossamer Gear's packs are unmatched